Electric car home charging guide

 Some people choose to let their battery run down before charging it, while others plug it in every night so that they have a fully charged battery at the beginning of each day.
 When it comes to charging an electric vehicle, it’s best to do so whenever is convenient for you.

-However, the recommendation is that you allow the battery to fully discharge before recharging, and that you only charge the battery to 80%, as these actions can both extend a battery’s life.
+However, it's recommended that you allow the battery to fully discharge before recharging, and that you only charge to 80%, as these actions can both extend a battery’s life.
+Most cars are pre-set to charge to 80%, but you can manually override this in the app that connects to your home charger.
+You can also use the app provided with Cord chargers to set your charging preferences.

 Home charging kits